How to Guide Children’s Behaviour in a Positive Way

 How To Balance Praise And Reinforcement

-Balance praise and reinforcement to avoid overuse.
-Excessive praise may reduce its impact over time.
-Be mindful of rewarding effort and not just outcomes.
-For example, praise a child for trying a new skill, even if they make mistakes.
+For example, praise your child for trying a new skill, even if they make mistakes.
 This encourages persistence and learning.

 Examples Of Positive Reinforcement